-"Great is thy mercy toward me: thou hast delivered my soul from the lowest hell [sheol, oblivion]."
-Psa.
-86: 13
+"Great is thy mercy toward me: thou hast delivered my soul from the lowest hell [sheol, oblivion]."-Ps.
+86:13.

 The words "lowest hell" here would signify depth of oblivion.
-We may not improperly consider that the Prophet is here personating the Lord Jesus, as he does in many of his Psalms.
+We may not improperly consider that the Prophet is here personating Jesus, as he does in many of his Psalms.
 If so, the words "depth of oblivion" would have a peculiar applicability.
-In the case of the world of mankind death is but a sleep, and its oblivion but a temporary one, from which there shall come an awakening in the resurrection, as a result of the redemption.
-But in the case of our Lord Jesus it was different: inasmuch as he took the place of the sinner (Adam), death to him must have meant the extreme penalty of sin, viz., a perpetual oblivion, except as, by the Father's grace and power, he should be raised from the dead, and become the Deliverer of those whom he redeemed.
+In the case of the world of mankind death is but a sleep, and its oblivion but a temporary one, from which there shall come an awakening in the resurrection, as a result of the ransom.
+But in the case of Jesus it was different: inasmuch as he took the place of the sinner (Adam), death to him must have meant the extreme penalty of sin, perpetual oblivion, except as, by the Father's grace and power, he should be raised from the dead, and become the Deliverer of those whom he redeems.

-"My soul is full of troubles, and my life draweth nigh unto the grave [sheol, oblivion]."
-Psa.
-88: 3
+"My soul is full of troubles, and my life draweth nigh unto the grave [sheol, oblivion]."-Ps.
+88:3.